bboyCH4/chubaofs/docs/source/admin-api/master/volume.rst

    curl -v "http://10.196.59.198:17010/vol/delete?name=test&authKey=md5(owner)"

-Mark the vol status to MarkDelete first, then delete data partition and meta partition asynchronous, finally delete meta data from persist store.
+Mark the vol status to MarkDelete first, then delete data partition and meta partition asynchronous, finally delete meta data from persist store, ec-volume can be deleted only if used size is zero.

 While deleting the volume, the policy information related to the volume will be deleted from all user information.